nopara73/Hosszueletesites/PodcastWorkflow.md

 Set layout to picture in picture.

-## Pace
+## Editing Workflow

 0. Set pace to fast
-0. Edit the first 5 minutes and the last 5 minutes heavily.
+0. Edit the first 5 minutes and the last 5 minutes heavily
+0. Manual check through the whole episode around the magic cuts:
+   - restore dramatic pauses those were removed by magic editor
-0. Manual check through the whole episode for: removed dramatic pauses, cuts made at the wrong time, repetition (guest realises he said something wrong and corrects himself) and grammar check (in the transcript you can fix often misspelled words with a one time change)
+   - fix cuts made at the wrong time by magic editor
+   - edit repetitions (guest realises he said something wrong and corrects himself)
+   - fix obvious grammar errors in transcript (you can fix often misspelled words with a one time change)
-0. Pay attention for interesting topics around 1 minute in length
+   - note interesting parts around 1 minute in length for shorts later
-0. Add intro and outro (Gymnopédie remix) The first segment is either the copied open loop or the first question and answer.
-Note it sometimes could even take 10 minutes if the guest wishes to speak a lot about the first topic.
-NACK: I think after 10 minutes you shouldn't play an intro. it would break the viewing experience for those who already watched it for 10 minutes.
-Play it in the first 90 seconds of the episode.

-## Sidenotes

 0. If the natural hook is not good enough for the start of the episode, to create an open loop, copy a suitable part of the conversation to start off with
+0. Add intro and outro (Gymnopédie remix)

 ### Additional for SM (social media)